Geometry of Banach spaces: a new route towards Position Based Cryptography: A conjecture towards unconditional lower bounds

-We make now a tiny digression about the relation between volume ratio and cotype.
+We start defining the volume ratio of a normed space $X$, $\mathrm{vr}(X)$.
+Given a $d$-dimensional Banach space $X$, \beq \mathrm{vr} (X) = \left( \frac{\mathrm{vol}_d (B_X) }{ \mathrm{vol}_d (\mathcal{E}_X) } \right)^{1/d}, \eeq where $\mathcal{E}_X$ is the ellipsoid of maximal volume contained in $B_X$ and $\mathrm{vol}_d( \, \cdot \, )$ denotes the $d$-dimensional Lebesgue measure.
+Before stating the main result of this section, we make now a tiny digression about the relation between volume ratio and cotype.
 In few words, this relation is still far from being well understood.
-In fact, in \cite{Szarek_80} was asked whether $\mathrm{vr}(X)$ can be estimated from the cotype-2 constant of the space and, in the more recent work \cite{Tomczak16}, the authors of that paper comment on the question whether bounded volume ratio implies cotype q for every $q>2$.
+The question about the existence of some direct relation between the volume ratio of a space and its cotype -- in the opposite direction to Theorem \ref{ThmBourgain} -- was already asked in the seminal work \cite{Szarek_80} and also in the more recent \cite{Tomczak16}.
+While it is known that volume ratio and cotype cannot be equivalent in general\footnote{ It can be seen that the volume ratio of the space {$\ell_\infty^{n^\alpha} \oplus_\infty\ell_2^n$} is bounded by a universal constant for any $n \in \mathbb{N}$ and any $ 0 < \alpha <1$.
+However, the cotype-2 constant of this space is of order $n^{\alpha/2}$.
+We are indebted to Elisabeth Werner for kindly communicating us this counterexample. }, it is not known whether a converse to Theorem \ref{ThmBourgain} might hold (maybe up to factors that are logarithmic in the dimension) for spaces with additional structure such as tensor norms on tensor products of $\ell_p$ spaces, for instance.
 Studying further these questions is an extremely interesting avenue to tackle the problems we are concerned with in this work, at the same time as shedding light on the relation between two very fundamental notions in local Banach space theory.